datacamp-content-public/Application-Apache-Spark-Data-Analytics/chapter2.md

 xp: 100
 ```

 Previously we used a `CountVectorizer` model to transform data to a vectorized format that can be provided as the input vector to a machine learning model.
-We also need to rename a couple of the key columns using the names that are expected by the machine learning model.
+Although the data is now in a suitable format, we also need to rename two of its columns to the column names that are expected by the machine learning model.

 A dataframe `df_t` is provided that contains data that has been transformed using a CountVectorizer model.